CJED-FM: Early years (1992–2011)

-ED FM (2011-2013)
+ED FM (2011–2013)

 On August 24, 2011, after playing Take Me to the River by Talking Heads (also the first song on "The River" when it was launched on CKEY-FM in 1997), CFLZ dropped the hot adult contemporary format and began a two-hour stunt of Christmas music.
 After this, CFLZ adopted a variety hits format as 105.1 ED FM.
 In late 2011, the station adopted its current CJED-FM call letters.
 Sister station CKEY-FM's call letters were replaced with CFLZ-FM.

 On April 23, 2012, Vista Broadcast Group, which owns a number of radio stations in western Canada, announced a deal to acquire Haliburton Broadcasting, in cooperation with Westerkirk Capital.
 The transaction was approved by the CRTC on October 19, 2012.

-2Day FM (2013-2018)
+2Day FM (2013–2018)

 On September 19, 2013, CJED dropped its adult hits format and branding and began stunting with Christmas music.
 The next day, at Noon, 105.1 flipped to CHR/Top 40, branded as 2Day FM 105.1/101.1 and began simulcasting its sister station CFLZ-FM.

 On December 8, 2014, the CRTC denied an application by Vista Broadcast Group to amend the license of its sister station CFLZ-FM.
 It cited the company for being in non-compliance with various licensing conditions including deploying CJED-FM as a full-time rebroadcast transmitter without prior approval of the commission.
 New conditions were placed upon the licensee.
 Both stations went silent shortly thereafter and returned to air on December 19, 2014, apparently continuing to utilize CJED-FM for simulcasting.

 The simulcast ended on July 15, 2016, when CFLZ flipped to adult hits as Juice FM.
 2Day FM remained on CJED.

-The River (2018-present)
+The River (2018–present)

 On January 15, 2018, Byrnes Communications acquired CJED-FM and sister station CFLZ-FM with approval from the CRTC.

 Byrnes Communications officially took over CJED on February 1, 2018.

 On March 1, 2018, the station switched to an adult contemporary format as 105.1 The River, returning to the format and brand it had carried from 2002 to 2011.

 In February 2020, Byrnes announced that it would enter into an advertising sales partnership with Radio One Buffalo—owner of oldies station WECK—to sell advertising for CFLZ and CJED in Buffalo.

+As of March 2025, "The River" has taken a more dance-oriented approach to its programming as it seeks to serve a region that consumes similarly formatted radio stations from Toronto and Buffalo.